zhangwengyu999/Appointment_Organizer_Project/G04_Readme.txt

 - For example: printSchd PRIORITY
 - Use the schedule command to invoke the corresponding Algorithm for scheduling,
 - which includes FCFS, PRIORITY and ALL.
-- The command also calls the Output Module to write the results of the Algorithm to a file.
+- The command also calls the Output Module to write the results of the Algorithm to a single file.
+- The saved single file name will be shown in the command line.
+- The single file contains
+    - Appointment scheduling result for each user,
+    - Rejected appointment list, and
+    - Performance results.

+*** Error message in appointment record command ***:
+- Event date out of range: entered appointment data is out of set data range
+- Event time out of range: entered appointment time is out of set time range
+- Event duration out of range: entered appointment duration is out of set time range
+- Caller not found: entered appointment’s caller is not found among all users
+- No callee can be in privateTime: callees are found in entered privateTime appointment
+- At least one callee should be in this appointment: no callee in non-privateTime appointment
+- Callee not found: entered appointment’s callees are not found among all users

 *** To end the program ***:
 endProgram